48 hrs/yr

 CUPE payroll for Children’s Aid Societies requires each collective agreement configured as a distinct pay group, with pay grid steps that advance automatically on service anniversaries, on-call premiums that calculate from the schedule, and overtime rules specific to the local, not generic defaults.
-Workzoom handles this for Toronto Catholic CAS, Huron-Perth CAS, Oxford County CAS, and Sarnia-Lambton CAS.
+Workzoom handles this for Toronto Catholic CAS, Huron-Perth CAS, Oxford County CAS, Sarnia-Lambton CAS, and the Children’s Aid Society of the District of Thunder Bay.

 At a Glance